 Athela Marcha(Pickled Chili Peppers) is my childhood favorite Gujarati condiment.
-Every household in our society(Block) in India would prepare Athela Marcha(Pickled Peppers) every year.
-Summer is a peak season for mildly spicy Green Chili produced in Gujarat.
+Summer is a peak season for mildly spicy green chili produced in Gujarat.
+Every household in our society(block) in India would prepare Athela Marcha(Pickled Peppers) during summer every year.

 Our neighbor in India has a large farm that produces mildly spicy green Chilies(Mora Marcha).
 These long, vibrant green and crispy chilies are perfect for pickling.
 Every year, our neighbor would prepare chili pickles with at least 10 kg(appx.
-22 pounds) fresh green chilies.
-They would keep a jar for themselves and rest of the other jars would go to their relatives.
+22 pounds) of fresh green chilies and transfer them into jars.
 One of the jars would always make it to our home.
 Gujaratis love sharing food :).

 Shishito Peppers for Athela Marcha(Pickled Chili Peppers)

-I tried Shishito Peppers for the first time and fell in love with them.
+I tried shishito peppers for the first time and fell in love with them.
 I haven't been able to find mild green chilies similar to the ones I grew up eating in India.
 Shishito peppers took over social media so I had to try these most raved-about chilies.
 I surely wasn't disappointed.
 We found a match, you guys ;).

-Growing up, I watched my neighbors and my mother make Athela Marcha(Pickled Chili Peppers) with the mildest green chilies.
+Growing up, I watched my neighbors and my mother make Athela Marcha(pickled chili peppers) with the mildest green chilies.
 Those mild chilies get split and stuffed with a mixture of skinned & split mustard seeds, oil, turmeric powder, and salt and lemon juice.
 Split yellow Mustard is also known as Rai na Kuria in Gujarati and Mild Green chilies are stars of this recipe.
 You can find Rai na Kuria easily available at Indian grocery stores around the States.

 Instant Shishito Pepper Pickle